Centers of Excellence in Genomic Science

 A successful CEGS must include ALL of the following:

-- A CEGS proposes a very substantial advance to addressing a critical issue in genomic science.
+- A CEGS proposes a very substantial advance to addressing a critical issue in genomic science or genomic medicine.
 Achieving a substantial advance entails risk; this is balanced by the potential for very high payoff and requires an outstanding scientific plan and effective management strategy.

 - A CEGS is a tightly focused project implemented by a multi-investigator, interdisciplinary team working in a highly integrated fashion.
 Components of the program must be interdependent, not simply related.
 Synergy and integration are key.